autocrossblog/autocrossblog_astro/src/content/post/2018/2018-03-08-What-is-SSC-Solo-Spec-Coupe.md

 ---
+tags: [ [ autocross, toyota, scion, fr-s, subaru, brz, ssc ] ]
-author: chris
+author: "chris"
 publishDate: 2018-03-08T03:46:20+00:00
+updateDate: 2024-11-18T10:51:34-06:00
+url: "2018/what-is-ssc-solo-spec-coupe"
+excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
 title: "What is SSC?
 Solo Spec Coupe"
-excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
-url: 'what-is-ssc-solo-spec-coupe'
-tags:  [ autocross, toyota, scion, fr-s, subaru, brz, ssc ]
-updateDate: 2024-11-18T10:51:34-06:00
 ---

 Solo Spec Coupe.
 SSC.
 The next big thing in SCCA Autocross.